Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory: Effective model at large couplings

 where $\hat{\vb*{\sigma}}=(\Sx,\Sy,\Sz)$ are the Pauli matrices acting on the states $|\uparrow\rangle=\ket{5}$ and $|\downarrow\rangle=|1\rangle$.

-The accuracy of the effective model in capturing the system's dynamics can be observed in \cref{fig_effective_model}, where we show the time evolution of the imbalance in \cref{eq_imbalance} at fixed mass $m=1$ for incremental gauge couplings $g^2$.
+The accuracy of the effective model in capturing the system's dynamics can be observed in \cref{fig_effective_model}, where we show the time evolution of the imbalance in Eq.(5) at fixed mass $m=1$ for incremental gauge couplings $g^2$.

-The agreement between \cref{eq_H} and \cref{eq_eff_model} becomes significant for $g^2\sim 20$, where the imbalance displays very long dynamics, even without a background-charge superposition.
+The agreement between Eq.(1) and \cref{eq_eff_model} becomes significant for $g^2\sim 20$, where the imbalance displays very long dynamics, even without a background-charge superposition.
 Conversely, the effective model fails to describe the system evolution for smaller but moderately large couplings, $g^2\lesssim 10$.
-In this regime, the system quenched in the zero charge sector loses its initial state configuration memory, and the occurrence of DFL induced by the superposition of charge sectors furnishes a nontrivial mechanism to escape thermalization.

-In the large-mass regime, the quench in the zero background-charge sector in \cref{eq_2siteDW} cannot be reduced to just two local states, making an effective spin model inapplicable.
-Nevertheless, we discard this region of the couplings, as the corresponding dynamics escape thermalization already in the zero background-charge sector.
+In this regime, the system evolving in the zero-charge sector loses its initial-state configuration memory, and the occurrence of DFL induced by the superposition of charge sectors provides a nontrivial mechanism to escape thermalization.
+In the large-mass regime $m\gg 1$, the dynamics in the zero charge sector in Eq.(4) cannot be reduced to just two states, making an effective spin model inapplicable.
+Nevertheless, we discard this region of the couplings because the corresponding dynamics already fail to thermalize in the zero-background-charge sector.